Garbage, Recycling, Composting

 Waste Management Transfer Station

-Residents may bring additional waste, construction and demolition waste, electronics, recyclables, and some other items that are not accepted curbside to Waste Management.
-Please call ahead for a list of accepted materials and fees that may apply.
+Residents may bring waste, recycling, construction and demolition waste, electronics, and some other items that are not accepted for curbside collection to the Waste Management Transfer Station.
+Please call ahead for materials accepted and fees that may apply.

 Hours of Operation: